claudia-chehade/prosper/readme.md

-# Advices for private investors in small loans via propser.com
+# Advices for private investors in small loans using propser.com as example

 ## About the data
 This analysis investigates a data set from prosper.com which is a lending platform for private investors.